HermesBoots/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 ## A Good Engineer Thinks in Reverse and Asks Himself about the Stylistic Consequences of the Components and Systems He Proposes
 Reversing a string in place.

+## Half the Lies They Tell about Me Aren't True
+Printing every second character in a string, starting with the first.